Kentico/Home/CONTRIBUTING.md

 ## I have an idea for a new feature

 Everybody loves new features!
-You can create a new issue or you can code it on your own and provide us with the pull request.
-Anyway, don't forget to mention what's the use case and what's the expected output.
+You can submit a new feature request or you can code it on your own and send us a pull request.
+In either case, don't forget to mention what's the use case and what's the expected output.

 It's always a good idea to discuss the feature before you start the implementation.
-You can check with us whether the feature fits the vision of a given project and we may give you some useful hints before you start coding.
-Ask us on a repository [Gitter](https://gitter.im/Kentico) chat or create a GitHub issue.
+You can check with us whether the feature fits the vision of a given project.
+We may also give you some useful hints before you start coding.
+To start chatting, either create a new GitHub issue or contact us via the [repository's default communication channel](https://github.com/Kentico/Home#questions--answers).

 ## I found a bug